Red Kite (PKF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Red Kite Historical Price

-According to the latest data gathered on Red Kite live price page, the current price of Red Kite is 0.00709344USD.
-The circulating supply of Red Kite(PKF) is 142.41M PKF , giving it a market capitalization of $1.01M.
+According to the latest data gathered on Red Kite live price page, the current price of Red Kite is 0.00656571USD.
+The circulating supply of Red Kite(PKF) is 142.41M PKF , giving it a market capitalization of $935.04K.

 The Red Kite Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PKF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.